drojaazu/suddendesu/content/entry/debug-tools-and-more-in-monster-maulers-2/index.md

 category: Disassembly / Analysis
 tags:
 - konami
+- debug tool
 draft: false
 ---

-[In Part 1](/entry/debug-tools-and-more-in-monster-maulers-1) we took a look at the removed Tool Menu, and now we'll look at the variety of debugging tools left in and a couple mysteries.
+[In Part 1](/entry/debug-tools-and-more-in-monster-maulers-1) we examined the disabled Tool Menu, and now we'll look at the variety of debugging tools left in, plus a couple mysteries.
 And then I'll finally be done with this game... for now.

 <!--more-->